nc6/cabin/README.md

 Introduction
 ====

-Cabin is a tool to manage cabal binary sandboxes.
+Cabin (CAbal BINary sandbox) is a tool to manage cabal binary sandboxes.
 It lets you install a binary program from cabal into an individual sandbox, and then load that sandbox's bin directory into your home environment.
 For example:

 ```
 cabin install alex